emaloney/CleanroomLogger/BREAKING-CHANGES.md

 This release uses Swift 2.0 and requires a release version of Xcode 7.

 This release also adds support for tvOS.

+## 1.6.0

+This release added support for [XcodeColors](https://github.com/emaloney/CleanroomLogger#xcodecolors-support).

+When XcodeColors is installed and enabled, the [`DefaultLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/DefaultLogFormatter.html) will apply automatic log colorization based on the `LogSeverity` of what's being logged.

+Adding colorization functionality required breaking API changes to the `DefaultLogFormatter`.